 I love anything on two wheel bicycles and motorbikes, I have a special place in my heart for the sound and feel of a Triumph triple and the sound of a single cylinder Enfield as you pass slowly through a village in India.

-A few years I got lazy and put on more than a few pounds but I did the New Year gym resolution thing and surprisingly I have kept at it.
-So now I go to the gym or pool 2-3 times a week and walk an hour a day slowly I am reaching my ideal weight but I am probably worse than most women when it comes to chocolate.
+A few years ago I got lazy and put on more than a few pounds but I did the New Year gym resolution thing and surprisingly I lost weight.
+I got lazy again.
+Now I am back doing the healthy eating and I am reaching my ideal weight but I am probably worse than most women when it comes to chocolate.